 Critical milestones outlined in the consent decree have to date been met.
-Two projects (Hanford No. 1 and Brandon/Michigan) are now in the design phase, with expenditures totaling \$15.3 million through August 2015.
-The County submitted the facility plan to EPA for Hanford

-No. 1 in October 2014 and facility plans are required by the consent decree to be submitted for the other eight projects through 2026.
+Two projects (Hanford No. 1 and Brandon/Michigan) are now in the design phase, with expenditures totaling \$20.9 million through November 2015.
+The County submitted the facility plan to EPA for Hanford No. 1 in October 2014 and facility plans are required by the consent decree to be submitted for the other eight projects through 2026.

-The County and Seattle are currently negotiating a joint agreement to implement a project that will control County overflows at its 3rd Avenue West and 11th Avenue Northwest locations (see Figure 1) and four of the overflow locations designated in Seattle's consent decree.
+The County and Seattle have negotiated a joint agreement to implement a project that will control County overflows at its 3rd Avenue West and 11th Avenue Northwest locations (see Figure 1) and four of the overflow locations designated in Seattle's consent decree.
 Seattle will serve as lead agency for design and construction of a 2.7-mile, approximately 14-foot-diameter storage tunnel (the "Joint Project") that will capture and control an estimated 15.4 million gallons of stormwater mixed with sewage from the six combined sewer overflow sites during a storm event.
 The Joint Project is being pursued to reduce community and environmental impacts in the project area and provide operational efficiencies.

-The County has a 35% financial share of the Joint Project, which is estimated to cost \$147 million through 2025.
+The County has a 35% financial share of the Joint Project, which has an estimated capital cost of \$133 million through 2024.
 These costs have been reflected in the table titled "Capital Improvement Plan-Projected Expenditures" in place of the costs for the 3rd Avenue West and 11th Avenue Northwest projects.
-The County expects to conclude the joint agreement with Seattle by the end of 2015 and a \$10 million supplemental appropriation for the Joint Project for the current biennium is expected to be introduced in 2015 to cover initial costs.
+The joint agreement has been approved by the Seattle City Council, and action by the County Council, along with a \$10 million supplemental appropriation to cover initial costs for the current biennium, is expected in early 2016.
 The County will request an administrative or non-material change to its federal consent decree in the first quarter of 2016 in order to define the Joint Project with Seattle as the project that will control the County's 3rd Avenue West and 11th Avenue Northwest CSO basins.
 An administrative change to the County's consent decree may be accomplished by a written request from the County and agreement by EPA and Ecology and does not require court approval.

-Figure 1 below shows the approximate locations of the nine CSO control projects included in the Long-Term Control Plan as well as the four "Beach" CSO projects, consisting of North Beach, South Magnolia, Murray, and Barton, which were underway prior to the Control Plan development.
+Figure 1 below shows the approximate locations of the nine CSO control projects included in the Long-Term Control Plan as well as the four "Beach" CSO projects, consisting of North Beach, South Magnolia, Murray, and Barton, which were underway prior to the Long-Term Control Plan development.